DionWu/amtsimplified/content/filing_taxes/how_to_file_taxes_for_amt.md

 1. Your Incentive Stock Option exercise information
 2. Calculate your ISO exercise spread subtotal
-3. Fill it into IRS Form 6251
+3. Fill it into IRS Form 6251 (i.e. into some textboxes on your filing software)

 Step 1: Finding your ISO exercise information
 ---